fearlessdots/Fdroid-Priv/README.md

 ![Icon](module_icon.png)

+**Current F-Droid Privileged Extension version in this module** : 0.2.13

 ## About

 This is an unofficial installer of the F-Droid Privileged Extension forked from ryaniskira's [repository](https://github.com/Magisk-Modules-Repo/Fdroid-Priv).
 This is a repository mainly for personal use and for testing, but feel free to use it, and to contribute.